sikaeducation/curriculum/102/standards/explain-flow-of-execution-in-programs/topics/programming-functions/README.md

 }
 ```

-* The function is called `capitalizeFirstLetter`
+1. The function is called `capitalizeFirstLetter`
-* It takes a single parameter called `word` that will be available throughout the function body
+2. It takes a single parameter called `word` that will be available throughout the function body
-* The function body has 4 statements that that uppercase the first letter of a word
+3. The function body has 4 statements that that uppercase the first letter of a word
-* The function returns the word with the first letter capitalized
+4. The function returns the word with the first letter capitalized

-When the function is called with a word, it will evaluate to the word with the first letter capitalized.
+When the function is called with a string, it will evaluate to the word with the first letter capitalized.

 ```js
 const greeting = capitalizeFirstLetter("hi!")